Crime Rate Down Across South Jersey

 CAMDEN – A report released by New Jersey State police showed that South Jersey was a safe place to live in the early years of 2018.

 Efforts by law enforcement lead to a reduction in the crime rate.
-According to Burlington County Prosecutor Scott Coffina, engagement of the cops with the communities contributed in the decrease in crime rate.
+According to Burlington County Prosecutor Scott Coffina, the engagement of the cops with the communities contributed to the decrease in the crime rate.

 The rate of theft crime also decreased by:

-35.7 percent of violent crimes were reduced in Cumberland County and the rate of nonviolent crimes was reduced by 33 percent.
+Thirty-five-point-seven percent of violent crimes were reduced in Cumberland County and the rate of nonviolent crimes was reduced by 33%.

-21.8 percent homicide rate is reduced statewide and 18.8 percent nonviolent offenses were decreased.
+Twenty-one-point-eight percent homicide rate is reduced statewide and 18.8% nonviolent offenses were decreased.

-In Burlington County, homicides were decreased by 42.9 percent while the rate is same in Gloucester County.
+In Burlington County, homicides were decreased by 42.9% while the rate is the same in Gloucester County.

 News Source: https://www.courierpostonline.com/